The landscape character of Wiltshire

 of the county by the chalk of the Cretaceous period forming the upland landscape of the downs; and in

-the north and north west, a varied landscape created by older geological formations, including the clay
+the north and north west, a varied terrain created by older geological formations, including the clay

 vales and the limestone of the Cotswolds.

-The entire area of Wiltshire and Swindon has a population of approximately 650,000 people and covers an
+The combined area of Wiltshire and Swindon has a population of approximately 650,000 people and covers an

 area of c.
 3,485 sq. km, the largest inland county in England.
 The population is largely rural with nearly half